Understanding the Impact of Job History

 How is my past work relevant?

-Come to Disability Action Advocates as early as possible when you are seeking benefits, so that we can help you accurately present your history of employment and avoid an unnecessary refusal of your application.
-By retaining the services of an experienced attorney, you can markedly improve your chances of receiving benefits.
+Come to Disability Action Advocates as early as possible when you are seeking benefits, so that our experienced team can help you accurately present your history of employment and avoid an unnecessary refusal of your application.
+By retaining the services of a knowledgeable professional, you can markedly improve your chances of receiving benefits.

 Call DAA today at (888) 421-8705 or contact us online for your free initial consultation.